-The governance model of SNOLAB is in the midst of another important shift as SNOLAB, up until now operating under a consortium of universities, is assessing incorporating as a not-for-profit entity in order to address remaining issues, namely liabilities associated with operating in a production mine.
+The governance model of SNOLAB is in the midst of another important shift as SNOLAB, up until now operating under a consortium of universities, is incorporating as a not-for-profit entity in order to address remaining issues, namely liabilities associated with operating in a production mine.

-Facilities funded for five years between 2012 and 2017 underwent a midterm review by a committee of experts in 2014 which determined the level of CFI funding for the last two years of the MSI award.
-Facilities funded in the 2014 Special Competition were not subject to a midterm review given the short timespan for the funding.
+1 Facilities funded for five years between 2012 and 2017 underwent a mid-term review by a committee of experts in 2014 which determined the level of CFI funding for the last two years of the MSI award.
+Facilities funded in the 2014 Special Competition were not subject to a mid-term review given the short timespan for the funding.

-ACHIEVING IMPACTS AND BENEFITS
+ACHIEVEMENTS, IMPACTS AND BENEFITS

-It was shown in previous chapters how stable operational funding has allowed facilities to optimize the allocation of resources to maximize their capacity and capabilities to best serve their user community.
+It was shown in previous sections how stable operational funding has allowed facilities to optimise the allocation of resources to maximize their capacity and capabilities to best serve their user community.
 It was also shown how the promotion of best practices has encouraged facilities to make adjustments to their management and governance structures and practices to positively impact their overall performance.
-As Érudit summarized in its report, support through the MSI Fund has led to the "professionalization" of Canada's national facilities and has helped facilities think more strategically.
+As Érudit summarizes in its report, support through the MSI Fund has led to the "professionalization" of Canada's national facilities and has helped facilities think more strategically.

 In other words, support through the MSI Fund is helping facilities do better what they were meant to do - enable world-class research.
-The achievements, impacts and benefits ensuing from the facilities' primary activities are highlighted here.
+This is what this part highlights: the achievements, impacts and benefits ensuing from the facilities' primary activities.

-Common strategic goals resulted in common areas of impact
+Common strategic goals, common areas of impact

-When asked to describe their top achievements and impacts for the funding period, all facilities reported accomplishments in line with their mission or strategic goals and objectives, as would be expected from good strategic planning.
+When asked to describe their top achievements and impacts for the funding period all facilities reported accomplishments in line with their mission or strategic goals and objectives, as would be expected from good strategic planning.
+By examining the strategic plans of the 12 facilities, common elements were identified, including enabling leading science and providing state-of-the-art research capacity and capabilities in terms of infrastructure.
+Outreach to a wide community of users and training of highly qualified personnel6 were also common implicit or explicit goals.

-By examining the strategic plans of the 12 facilities, common elements were identified, including enabling leading science and providing state-of-theart research capacity and capabilities in terms of infrastructure.
-Outreach to a wide community of users and training of highly qualified personnel were also common implicit or explicit goals.
 The remaining strategic goals varied depending on the nature of the research and the relationship of the facility to its community of users.
-Several facilities prioritized top-quality competitive services, international visibility and reputation, responsiveness to the needs of industry, health and security, efficiency of operations and sustainability, among others.
+Several facilities prioritized top-quality competitive services, international visibility and reputation, responsiveness to the needs of industry, health and security, efficiency of operations, sustainability, and others, as part of their objectives.

 Accordingly, the most frequently reported areas of impacts and benefits relate to the common elements found in the majority of the facilities' mission statements and goals, many of which are themselves inherently interconnected.
-The most widespread impact identified was on the quality of the research conducted at the facility.
+The most widespread impact identified is on the quality of the research conducted at the facility.
 Facilities reported an increased capacity to conduct research and advance knowledge in their supported fields of research, and an increased capacity to collaborate with Canadian and international researchers.
-These resulted in increased publication output.
-Investments in human resources, and in maintaining the infrastructure at the leading edge, resulted in better services and access to users as discussed in the section called "Expenditures grew over the funding period" on page 12.
+These have resulted in increased publication output.
+Investments in human resources, and in maintaining the infrastructure at the leading edge, as reported earlier in this report, have resulted in better services and access to users.

-Highly qualified personnel (HQP) is defined as technicians, postdoctoral fellows, undergraduate and graduate students or research associates and excludes staff employed (human resources) at the facility.
+6 Highly qualified personnel (HQP) is defined as technicians, postdoctoral fellows, undergraduate and graduate students or research associates.